ucas-vg/PointTinyBenchmark/dataset/README.md

 ## 2.5 dense <a name="2.5"></a>

-In TinyPerson, image who contain more than DENSE_THRESHOLD(220) annotations are called "dense image", the annotation box in such image are called "dense" box(annotation). "dense" box may have some mistake labels, which means it may be a person or something like person("uncertain").
+In TinyPerson, image, which contains more than 220 (DENSE_THRESHOLD) annotations, is called "dense image", the annotation boxes in such image are called "dense" boxes(annotation). "dense" boxes may have some inaccurate labels, which is a person or an "uncertain" region.

 ```py
 def img_id_to_annotations(coco_annos):